Willow TogetherA Look at Our Fall Connected Learning Model

 Air Purification System

-Installing a commercial-grade air purification system that uses hydrogen peroxide to disinfect the air as an enhancement to our existing, high-quality ventilation system
+Installed a commercial-grade air purification system that scrubs the air as an enhancement to our existing, high-quality ventilation system

 Pick-Up/Drop Off & Aftercare